-Because there is a lack of clinical trials on using CBD for anxiety, there’s no clear consensus on how long it takes for CBD to start working.
+There is currently a lack of clinical trials on using CBD for anxiety, so there’s no consensus on how long it takes for CBD to start working.

 However, in a 2018 study on using CBD for social anxiety, participants were given CBD before undergoing a simulated public speaking test.
 The study concluded that 300 mg of CBD administered orally 90 minutes before the test significantly reduced the participants’ anxiety.

 Before trying CBD for anxiety, talk with a healthcare professional or a knowledgeable cannabis clinician, especially if you’re taking any medications.
 CBD may interact with certain prescription medications, over-the-counter drugs, and vitamins or supplements.

 CBD may also cause liver toxicity or injury, according to a 2019 study.
 However, this study was conducted on mice, and researchers say you would need to be taking extremely high doses for this to be a concern.